FrogBattle/HelioBench/timelog.md

 ## Week 6

+### 04 Nov 2021
+* *1.5 hour* Struggled with running MLPerf's recommender benchmark - no success.
+Realised it is too complex.
+Changed direction.
+* *1.5 hour* Found a tutorial for AlexNet with small dataset using Tensorflow.
+Dockerised it.
+Made a shell script to monitor.
+* *0.5 hour* Reviewing progress, coming up with meeting points, preparing for the incoming meeting.
+* *1.0 hour* Had meeting, reviewed and pushed notes, recorded APs, etc.

 ### 03 Nov 2021
 * *1.0 hour* Struggled with Fanthom's seq2seq and autoenc benchmarks - no success.
 * *1.0 hour* Struggled with MLPerf's recommender benchmark - no success so far.
 Seems better!